Penn State Voting Resources

 How can faculty support student engagement?

-The good news is that student voting at Penn State is on the rise.
+The good news is that student voting at Penn State is generally trending upward.
 Indeed, the 2020 voting rate at PSU rose 13% from 2016 and closely matched the national average!
 To build momentum towards higher participation in our elections, Penn State has joined the All In Campus Democracy Challenge, a nationwide effort to engage college students in voting, the Big 10 Voting Challenge, and the Pennsylvania Campus Voting Challenge, sponsored by the PA Department of State.
 PSU Votes is our university initiative to coordinate many efforts on campus.

-Despite our progress, primaries, mid-term and odd-year elections are more of a challenge.
+Despite our progress, primaries, mid-term, and odd-year elections are more of a challenge.
 Though Penn State campuses nearly doubled their 2014 voting rate in 2018, only 36% of students voted.
-Faculty can thus play a key role in reminding students that elections happen every year, twice a year!
+In 2022, Penn State students’ voting rate actually dropped to about 34%, though our rate was higher than the average institution, according to the National Study of Learning, Voting and Engagement report for Penn State, supported by Tufts University.
+Thus, each year is its own challenge!
+Faculty can play a key role in reminding students that elections happen every year, twice a year!

 Below, we share resources and ideas for supporting your students as they navigate the registration, education, and voting processes.
 Help your students vote successfully in this election—wherever they are located at Penn State.